 The Auditor of State's office conducts audits of cities, villages, schools, universities, counties, fire districts, townships, cemeteries, libraries, state and county agencies, and commissions.

 Generally, the Auditor of State’s office is required to perform these financial audits at least once every two fiscal years; however, many audits are performed annually.
-The office must review the methods, accuracy and legality of the accounts, financial reports, records and files of all public entities.
-It is the responsibility of the Financial Audit Group to determine whether or not the entity has complied with the law, rules, ordinances and orders pertaining to the office.
+The office reviews the methods, accuracy, and legality of the accounts, financial reports, records, and files of all public entities.
+It is the responsibility of the Financial Audit Group to determine whether the entity has complied with the law, rules, ordinances, and orders pertaining to the office.

 Each fiscal year, the Auditor of State’s office releases approximately 4,000 financial audits.
 A portion of the audits are conducted by Independent Public Accounting (IPA) firms.

 An entity is determined to be in an unauditable condition when its accounts, records, files, or reports have been improperly maintained and are not adequate to complete the audit.
-The Auditor of State’s office will provide the entity with notification of the procedures needed to bring its accounts, records, files or reports into an auditable condition to complete the audit.
+The Auditor of State’s office will notify the entity of the procedures needed to bring its accounts, records, files, or reports into an auditable condition to complete the audit.
 Failure to bring records into an auditable condition could result in legal action.
 An entity is removed from the unauditable list once the audit is completed and released to the public.

 Since November 2009, the Auditor of State has helped lower the audit costs for Ohio’s smaller entities through the use of Agreed-Upon Procedures (AUP).
 AUP engagements narrow the scope of work to review key internal controls and perform targeted testing of significant transactions for qualifying public offices.
 The process allows for lower audit costs and reduced billed hours while providing accountability for the public dollars government entities receive and spend.

-To make these affordable audits available to more governments, the Auditor of State’s office recently expanded access to AUP engagements for governments with annual expenditures of less than $5 million, up from $1 million previously.
-Traditionally, an AUP engagement saves governments anywhere from 25 percent to 50 percent of full audit costs, leaving more chances to put taxpayer money where it does the most good – toward providing services.
+To make these affordable audits available to more governments, the Auditor of State’s Office recently expanded access to AUP engagements for governments with annual expenditures of less than $5 million, up from $1 million.
+Traditionally, an AUP engagement saves governments anywhere from 25 percent to 50 percent of full audit costs, leaving more opportunities to put taxpayer money where it does the most good — providing services.
 As many as 1,400 of Ohio’s local governments may be eligible for AUP engagements.